sleepyjames/search/README.md

     released = fields.DateField()
 ```

-To index a film document, instantiate and populate it with data, and then add it to thor-perusal's provided `Index` class.
+To index a film document, instantiate and populate it with data, and then add it to thor's provided `Index` class.
 It's more likely the data would come from some other source (datastore, database, etc.) but for this example we hand-craft it:

 ```python
 >>> from datetime import date